itod/threadutils/README.md

 The *giver* thread should call `-put:`, which will either:

-* return immediately if the buffer currently contains 3 or fewer items.
+* insert the given item and return immediately if the buffer currently contains 3 or fewer items.

 OR